 If he is biting out of fear, figure out what made him afraid.
-While it might not seem logical to you why they're afraid of it, they are.
+While it might not seem logical to you why they’re afraid of it, they are.
 It could be something in their past that they were taught to be afraid of – I once had a rescued bird that was petrified of a broom and would attack whomever had it.
-Even though we tried to patiently work with him, he never overcame that fear and had to be taken to a different area of the house when we swept the floor.
+Even though we tried to patiently work with him, he never overcame that fear and had to be taken to a different area of the house whenever we swept the floor.

 So once the cause of fear is isolated you have two options:

-- avoid exposing the bird to it
+- Avoid exposing the bird to it.

 - If this is not possible, work with the bird by exposing it to it from a long distance where they are not showing fear but can still see the object.
 Over the course of a few days (in some cases weeks), slowly move closer but stay far enough away where your bird is still calm.
 Give them positive reinforcement with praise or a treat.
 They may then learn to associate it with good things, thus lose their fear of it.

 In your relationship with your African Grey parrot, you should be established as the “head of the flock” and he should already be trained to step up onto your hand when asked to do so.
 Birds react to facial expressions and praise.
 So if your parrot is biting very simply you should: